How Stress Impacts Eczema & What You Can Do About It

 One of the very first products I created was the Kosmatology Grapefruit Lotion Bar—a deeply hydrating, fragrance-free solid lotion made with organic shea butter, coconut oil, and olive oil.
 Unlike conventional lotions that contain irritating preservatives and water-based fillers, this lotion bar melts upon contact, locking in moisture and forming a protective barrier on the skin.
 It was specifically developed for Cameron’s eczema, and once I saw how well it worked for her, I knew it could help others, too.

-5 Ways to Manage Stress & Reduce Eczema Flare-Ups
+5 Ways to Reduce Stress-Triggered Eczema Flare-Ups

 While we can’t eliminate stress entirely, we can manage it in ways that benefit both our mind and skin.
 Here are five science-backed strategies to keep stress-related eczema at bay: